December 2004 (Part 2)

 Sitting in a lotus position, especially in double lotus, is the most advanced posture in meditation.
 But one should attempt the most advanced (in meditation as well as in other training) only when he is ready.
 Once I asked my sifu, Sifu Ho Fatt Nam, whether I could sit on a chair instead of in lotus position.
 He said I could, and could even attain remarkable results, including psychic powers, but if I wanted the best I should use the lotus position, at least the single lotus.

 I told my sifu that my legs were too stiff to attempt the lotus position.
-He gave me a most logical answer — though at that time, later I was amazed to recall, I could not see the answer.
+He gave me a most logical answer — though at that time I could not see the answer but I was amazed to recall later.
 He told me to practice leg stretching exercises to loosen my legs.
 As I always aimed for excellence, I did that.
 It took me more than two years of daily leg stretching before I could be flexible enough to attempt the single lotus.
 Of course my effort was richly rewarded.

 What the hierarch taught you was an advanced form of meditation.
 This method was taught by the Buddha to monks.
 You are not ready for this advanced method yet.